 Our school strives to provide an engaging and exciting curriculum for all children.
-Your child's class teachers will plan for the variety of needs in the classroom by providing appropriate tasks and achievable outcomes to consolidate and extend children's learning writing slopes, coloured overlays, wobble cushions, sensory aids, pen/pencils grips, easy to use scissors or specific use of computers/laptops/iPad.
+Your child's class teachers will plan for the variety of needs in the classroom by providing appropriate tasks and achievable outcomes to consolidate and extend children's learning.

 When a child has been identified with special needs their work will be adapted and scaffolded by the class teacher to enable them to access the curriculum more easily.
-This may involve modifying learning objectives or tasks, the use of additional resources or a teacher/teaching assistant working to further support their learning.
-Appropriate specialist equipment may be given to the child e.g.
+This may involve modifying learning tasks, through the use of additional resources or working with a teacher/ teaching assistant to further support their learning.
+Appropriate specialist equipment may be given to the child e.g. writing slopes, coloured overlays, wobble cushions, sensory aids, pen/pencils grips or specific use of computers/laptops/iPads.